lxc3001/Covid19Diagnosis/README.md

 Both baselines will be evaluated together and saved in the result files.

 ### Preliminairy results
-Trained model results folder:
+Trained model results too big cannot upload to github
-- `convirt_checkpoints` for ConVIRT architecture
-- `temporal_checkpoints` for sequential temporal model
-- `hier_checkpoints` for hierarchical model with strong/weak positive pairs

 Classification Results:
 - `classification_img_results.csv` for image-only classification